Search API Connector Documentation

 - Un-even/Mismatched Output Rows

-If you see an image like this, and a ‘drive.google.com refused to connect’ error message, it’s a bug on Google’s side related to being logged into multiple Google accounts at the same time.
-To resolve, log out from all Google accounts and log back in first with the account you’re using with Google Sheets (you can log back into your other accounts after) or re-open Sheets + API Connector in a new incognito window.
+If you see a screen like this after hitting Edit or Create request, it's likely because Google doesn't support multi-login (being logged into multiple Google Accounts at once) for Sheets extensions.
+To resolve, log out from all Google accounts and log back in first with the account you're using with Google Sheets (you can log back into your other accounts after) or re-open Sheets + API Connector in a new incognito window.

-If you’re using Safari, this same issue will cause the entire add-on interface to be blank white instead.
+If you're using Safari, this same issue may cause the entire add-on interface to be blank white instead.

 Add-on Buttons & Menus Don't Work